KeiroD/furryavalon/README.md

 Master branch is for stable, developed code.

 Devel branch is for developmental code.
+This codebase is relatively stable, but may need more testing.
 Use at your own risk!

+Development branch is for bleeding-edge code.
+Not to be released to the public.

+Design branch is for design, everything to do with the UI/UX.

 Keiro D.